mysensors/NodeManager/README.md

 NODEMANAGER_HOOKING             | OFF     | allow custom code to be hooked in the out of the box sensors                                     | -
 NODEMANAGER_OTA_CONFIGURATION   | OFF     | allow over-the-air configuration of the sensors                                                  | -
 NODEMANAGER_SERIAL_INPUT        | OFF     | read from the serial port at the end of each loop cycle expecting a serial protocol command      | -

+Once the NodeManager library header file is included, a global instance of the NodeManager class called `nodeManager` is made available and can be used all along the sketch.

 ### Add your sensors